nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 2. Help is also shown if you enter an incorrect command e.g. `abcd`

 ### Add a task: `add`
-Add is the command word to add a task to the task handler application.
+Add is the command word to add a task to the task handler application
 Format: `add name/TASK_NAME [start/START_TIME end/END_TIME recur/PERIOD desc/DESCRIPTION tag/TAGS]`
 1. User inputs are typed in after / as shown by the uppercase variables.
 2. The commands inside square brackets are optional.